Vanguard Russell 1000 Value (NASDAQ:VONV) Short Interest Update

-Vanguard Russell 1000 Value (NASDAQ:VONV) was the recipient of a large growth in short interest during the month of February.
-As of February 15th, there was short interest totalling 55,100 shares, a growth of 199.5% from the January 31st total of 18,400 shares.
-Based on an average trading volume of 82,000 shares, the days-to-cover ratio is presently 0.7 days.
+Vanguard Russell 1000 Value (NASDAQ:VONV) was the target of a significant drop in short interest in June.
+As of June 30th, there was short interest totalling 46,900 shares, a drop of 32.1% from the June 15th total of 69,100 shares.
+Based on an average trading volume of 186,700 shares, the days-to-cover ratio is currently 0.3 days.

 Receive News & Ratings for Vanguard Russell 1000 Value Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard Russell 1000 Value and related companies with MarketBeat.com's FREE daily email newsletter.